bgdnp/graphqlize/README.md

 Use `FieldResolver()` to resolve resolve fields.
 For example if we want user name to be all caps.

 > ```ts
-> import { Resolver, Query, Param, FieldResolver, Parent } from 'grapheine'
+> import { Resolver, Query, Param, FieldResolver, Parent } from '@bgdn/graphqlize'
 > import { User } from './User'
 >
 > @Resolver(User)